-Then I went into sniper mode and one by one took aim at the most pompous targets.
+Then I focused on the most pompous targets.
 The most delicious was tweaking the “friend” that posted the ache link.
 You would have thought she was still clutching her now teenage children to her breast in an XL, steel reinforced, Baby Bjorn.
 Oh, how she went on and on about the halcyon baby days with her “precious munchkins.”

 I have no problem with that.
 Every mother should look back fondly at those times.
 What did irk me was that she led the charge in leveling mom hate towards me when all I did was post – ache free.
 This woman called me a “baby hater” and then went all stabby with the statement that by being ache free I was a bad mother AND she felt “sorry for my children.”

 Really?
 She felt sorry for my children because I don’t want them back in diapers.
-And this was from a women who had a skill, no, make that a talent, for foistering her children off on other mothers.
-She’s the one who would invite her child over to your house for a playdate and then forget to pick them up for 24 hours.
+And this was from a women who had a skill, no, make that a talent, for eagerly leaving her children with other mothers.
+She’s the one who would invite her child over to your house for a playdate and then forget to pick them up for the next 16 hours.
 That’s why I had zero problems with posting this: “@dmj I get why you’re aching.
-It’s probably guilt festering from 1999 when you petitioned the church to change their mother’s day out rules to accept babies at younger than six weeks so you could have more ‘me’ time.”
+It’s probably guilt festering from 2003 when you petitioned the church to change their mother’s day out rules to accept babies at younger than six weeks so you could have more ‘me’ time.”

 That’s right.
 I wrote that.
 Yes, it’s horrible but factual and I was thinking of the greater good.
 Someone needed to call these women out on their mom on mom hate campaign even if it was me adding lighter fluid to whole hot mess.
 This is what I don’t get – we’re all on this journey together so why do mothers feel the need to keep a constant vigil scanning the horizon for any chance to bring another mother down?
 Are we that insecure?
 I sure hope not.